kmmndr/makefile-collection/README.md

 ## Make for docker

-If your project need to build a docker container, use `docker.mk` for quick build make targets.
+If your project need to build a docker container, use `docker.mk` to quickly have build make's targets.

 ## Make for docker-compose